bernie-skipole/indipydriver/README.md

 If you are developing a Python project to operate some form of instrument, with switches, indicators or measurement data, this package can be used to send and receive data on a port to control your instrument.

-Indipydriver is a pure python package and has no dependencies.

 The package creates and serves the INDI protocol.

 INDI - Instrument Neutral Distributed Interface.